 HOW DO YOU DO THAT?

-You may find yourself in a situation where you are eager to meet a new human, whether that is in a long line at a coffee shop, waiting at the bus stop, or at a party of strangers.
+You may find yourself in a situation where you would like to ignite connection with a new human, whether that is in a long line at a coffee shop, waiting at the bus stop or at a party of strangers.
 Here are five steps to getting a conversation going.

 Step 1: Use body language that makes you approachable